Kick-H/FETMOD/README.md

   `semicon_workflow.gaa_structure` utilities so you can generate GAAFET/FinFET structures from the library or via the CLI.

-Run them with your NEP path and MP API key set in the environment:
+Run them with your potential file path and MP API key set in the environment:

 ```bash
 python examples/quickstart.py